Pharmacogenetics

 Early detection

-Identifying risks of a complex medication before treatment
+Identifying risks of complex medications before treatment

-Lifelong use benefits for patients
+Lifelong benefits for patients

 One-time examination for patients & lifelong use for personalized medication